sinteur/Rocket.Chat.Monitoring/README.md

 ###  Pre-requisites

-*  the latest supported docker and docker-compose installed and working for your platform (on Ubuntu 18.04LTS and later, `snap install docker`
+*  the latest supported docker and docker-compose installed and working for your platform (on Ubuntu 18.04 LTS and later, `snap install docker` )

 #### 1. Prepare your Rocket.Chat servers to expose metrics